-- 18. Section 43 of the principal Act is hereby amended- - (a) by the substitution for subsection (1) of the following subsection:

-"(1) (a) Any public switched telecommunication service licensee shall, when requested by any other person providing telecommunication services, interconnect its telecommunication systems to the telecommunication system of the other person, in accordance with the terms and conditions of an interconnection agreement entered into between the parties, unless such request is unreasonable.

-(b) For the purposes of paragraph (a), a request is reasonable where the Authority determines that the requested interconnection-

-- (i) is technically feasible; - (ii) will promote the efficient use of the public switched telecommunication network; - (iii) can be implemental on a reciprocal basis between the parties.(c) An agreement contemplated in paragraph (a) shall be entered into - (c) An agreement contemplated in paragraph (a) shall be entered into within the prescribed period or such extended period as the Authority may allow in any particular case. - (d) The parties concerned shall, unless exempted by regulation- - (i) notify the Authority if any request contemplated in paragraph (a) is 20 made; - (ii) where the reasonableness of any such request is disputed, refer the dispute to the Authority for its decision; - (iii) where the parties are unwilling or unable to negotiate or agree on terms and conditions within the period or extended period contemplated in paragraph (c), submit all outstanding issues to the Authority for resolution."; - (b) by the substitution in subsection (4) for paragraphs (a) and (b) of the following paragraphs, respectively: - "(a) in the case of a dispute relating to reasonableness as contemplated in 30 subsection (1)(d)(ii), make a determination taking into consideration the factors referred to in subsection (1)(b), and any other relevant factor; - (b) in the case of unwillingness or inability by the parties to negotiate or agree on the terms and conditions of interconnections, the Authority may- - (i) impose terms and conditions in accordance with the guidelines contemplated in subsection (3); or - (ii) propose terms and conditions in accordance with the guidelines contemplated in subsection (3) which, subject to renegotiations, shall be agreed to by the parties within such period as the Authority may specify. - (c) by the insertion after subsection (4) of the following subsection: - "(4A) If the parties fail to agree as contemplated in subsection
+18. Section 43 of the principal Act is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) (a) Any public switched telecommunication service licensee shall, when requested by any other person providing telecommunication services, interconnect its telecommunication systems to the telecommu-10 nication system of the other person, in accordance with the terms and conditions of an interconnection agreement entered into between the parties, unless such request is unreasonable. (b) For the purposes of paragraph (a), a request is reasonable where the Authority determines that the requested interconnection-15 (i) is technically feasible; will promote the efficient use of the public switched telecommuni-(ii) cation network; (iii) can be implemented on a reciprocal basis between the parties. (c) An agreement contemplated in paragraph (a) shall be entered into 20 within the prescribed period or such extended period as the Authority may allow in any particular case. (d) The parties concerned shall, unless exempted by regulation- (i) notify the Authority if any request contemplated in paragraph (a) is made; 25 where the reasonableness of any such request is disputed, refer the (ii) dispute to the Authority for its decision; (iii) where the parties are unwilling or unable to negotiate or agree on terms and conditions within the period or extended period contemplated in paragraph (c), submit all outstanding issues to the | 30 Authority for resolution."; (b) by the substitution in subsection (4) for paragraphs (a) and (b) of the following paragraphs, respectively: (a) in the case of a dispute relating to reasonableness as contemplated in subsection (1)(d)(ii), make a determination taking into consider-35 ation the factors referred to in subsection (1)(b), and any other relevant factor; (b) in the case of unwillingness or inability by the parties to negotiate or agree on the terms and conditions of interconnections, the Authority 40 mav-(i) impose terms and conditions in accordance with the guidelines contemplated in subsection (3); or (ii) propose terms and conditions in accordance with the guidelines contemplated in subsection (3) which, subject to renegotiations, shall be agreed to by the parties within such period as 45 the Authority may specify. (c) by the substitution in subsection (5) for paragraph (b) of the following paragraph: "(b) Where the Authority determines that any terms and conditions are not consistent with the guidelines contemplated in subsection (3), it may 50 direct the parties to [negotiate] renegotiate and agree on new terms and conditions within such period as the Authority may specify, or itself propose terms and conditions consistent with those guidelines and which, subject to renegotiation, shall be agreed by the parties within such period as it may specify, and the provisions of subsection [(1)(e)(iii)] 55 (1)(d)(iii) and (4)(b) shall apply with the necessary changes."; and